 • Scalability: PayPal’s primary pricing and payment tools are ideal for small businesses.
 However, PayPal also offers enterprise payment services where you can add custom payment features and branding to the payment app, plus custom rates for large-volume transactions.

-Related: Best Mobile Credit Card Processing Solutions for 2025
+Related: Best Mobile Credit Card Processing Solutions

 Venmo logo.